 SELECT * FROM [SimpleViewOnTblEmployee];

-In a simple view, we can insert, update or delete records.
-The following is a query to insert a new record in a simple view.
+In a simple view, we can insert, update and delete records.
+The following query is to insert a new record in a simple view.

 -- Insert record into Simple view